 “I didn’t have the difficulty to excel in college as I took my bachelor’s degree in Mechanical Engineering at Cebu Technological University, as I was still carrying the study habit I once had in The Sisters of Mary.

 “All the times when I made an achievement, I never failed to attribute my success to the intensive academic training I have undergone in my amazing high school.”, he added.

 Rizalino attributes his training that he got from The Sisters of Mary, particularly the study habits he developed from there.
 He became as well-rounded as he was in high school in college, where he became a student leader, a writer, and a consistent participant in math quiz bowls.

 With all that hardwork, Rizalino bagged the 7th place of the mechanical engineering exams last September 2015.
 To say that landing one of the top spots in exams as the ultimate culmination of his hard work is an understatement.

 “There was never a feeling more fulfilling than the one I had when I delivered my impromptu inspirational speech before my younger brothers, as I see myself in each and every one of them.”, Rizalino quipped.

 “Before I left the congregation, I promised to fulfill the wishes of our founder, Fr.
 Al when he said, ‘My children, you are not created to be fat little ducks waddling in the mud, but to be eagles destined to rise above, to explore the kingdom of God.’”, he added, as he kept the promise he had with the American founder of The Sisters of Mary, Fr.
 Aloysius Schwartz o Fr.
 Al.

-As of this moment, Rizalino is working as Duty Engineer at Seda Hotel in BGC.
+As of this moment, Rizalino is working as Assistant Chief Engineer at Ramon Magsaysay Award Foundation.
 He mentioned that one of his lifelong dreams is to give back to The Sisters of Mary for all the blessings he received from the school.